 People often ask me what they should do instead of numbing their uncomfortable emotions with busyness, or social media, or work.

-Most of us need to practice not-numbing but just letting ourselves feel however it is that we are feeling.
+Most of us need to practice not-numbing but just letting ourselves feel however we are feeling.
 Here’s how:

 Take a moment to identify an emotion that you are experiencing.
 Where in your body does it live?
 Is it in the pit of your stomach?
 In your throat?
 What does it really feel like?
 Does it have a shape, or a texture, or a color?

 The key is not to deny what we are feeling, but rather to lean into our feelings, even if they are painful.
-Take a moment to be mindful and narrate: I’m feeling anxious right now, or this situation is making me tense.
+Be mindful and narrate: I’m feeling anxious right now, or this situation is making me tense.
 Hang in there with unpleasant feelings at least long enough to acknowledge them.

 The way to super-charge this exercise is to move from labeling your emotions to truly accepting them, to surrendering all resistance to them.
 This is tricky because you may really, really, really not want to feel what you’re feeling, and you might be doing this just because I said earlier that emotions that are processed tend to dissipate.

 It can be scary to expose ourselves to our strongest emotions.
 Period.
 Take comfort from neuroscientist Jill Bolte Taylor, who teaches us that most emotions don’t last longer than 90 seconds.
-What you’ll probably find is that if you can sit still with a strong emotion and let yourself feel it, even the worst emotional pain rises, crests, breaks, and recedes like a wave on the surf.
+You’ll probably find that if you can sit still with a strong emotion and let yourself feel it, even the worst emotional pain rises, crests, breaks, and recedes like a wave on the surf.

 Can you let yourself feel your strong emotions?
-If so, you are allowing yourself to truly feel what you are feeling.
+If so, you are allowing yourself to feel what you are feeling truly.
 Now, can you surrender your resistance to your emotions?

-Here’s one way to do that using a two-minute meditation I’ve adapted from Martha Beck’s outstanding online Integrity Cleanse:
+Here’s one way to do that using a two-minute meditation.

 Letting yourself feel what you feel is essential to this work.